MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/ledger-settle-yec-after.md

  - Ledger transactions that are settled across fiscal years can remain ledger settled as long as they're not settled against a transaction posted into 2023 or later.
 For example, if you have settled transactions in 2019 and 2020, they can remain settled.

-1. Complete the YEC for 2022 without the Awareness feature enabled.
+1. Complete the year-end close (YEC) for 2022 without the Awareness feature enabled.
 2. Optional: Enable the Awareness feature after the year-end is complete for 2022.
 The year-end is considered complete when all adjustments are posted and the year-end close process will not be run again.